 After a rare compromise had been reached in the Senate, all eyes turned on the House of Representatives to pass a two-month extension of the payroll tax break on Tuesday.
 But it was voted down instead, giving workers a likely tax hike for a New Year’s gift.

 The center of the storm is the payroll tax break originally part of the stimulus passed in early 2009.
-Policymakers sought a payroll instead of an income tax break because the slightly larger paychecks were likely to be spent into the economy.
+Policymakers sought a payroll instead of an income tax break.
+The slightly larger paychecks were likely to be spent into the economy.
 Now, Republicans and Democrats are squabbling whether to keep the rate at 4.2% (originally at 6.2%) for the first $110,000 in pay.

 While the in-fighting may have been expected, what was unexpected was how anti-tax Republicans took the lead in shelving the tax break.
 The Senate passed a temporary payroll tax break with an unemployment insurance extension aimed at getting through the New Year.
 The House, however, effectively shot it down, stating that a year-long plan was the only way to go.